nicklas0110/PasswordManager/README.md

 - **AES-256 Encryption**: All passwords are encrypted using AES-256 before being stored in the database.
 - **Unique Initialization Vectors**: An IV is generated for each password entry, ensuring that identical passwords have unique encrypted representations.

+### Password Hashing
+- **Argon2id**:
+   - Argon2id is used for hashing the master password.
+This algorithm is specifically designed for password hashing and provides resistance against GPU-based brute-force attacks.
+   - Argon2id incorporates salts to ensure that even if two users have the same password, their hashes will differ.
+   - High memory usage, multiple iterations, and parallelism make Argon2id resistant to brute-force attacks.

 ### Key Management
-- **Master Password**: The master password is hashed using SHA-256 and is never stored directly in the database.
+- **Master Password**: The master password is hashed using Argon2id and is never stored directly in the database.
-- **Key Derivation**: The master password is used to derive the encryption key for AES-256 using a Key Derivation Function (KDF).
+- **Key Derivation**: The encryption key for AES-256 is derived directly from the master password and a unique salt using PBKDF2 with 100,000 iterations.

 ### Database Security
 - The database (`passwords.db`) is stored locally in the project directory and contains two main tables:
    - **Users**: Stores usernames and hashed master passwords.
    - **PasswordEntries**: Stores service names, usernames, encrypted passwords, IVs, and user associations.

 ## Security Discussion

 ### Cryptographic Decisions and Justifications
-- **AES-256 Encryption**: AES-256 was chosen because it is a well-established, widely trusted standard for encryption.
-It provides a strong security level and is resistant to all known practical attacks.
-It is the standard choice for symmetric key encryption in both academic and commercial settings.
+- **AES-256 Encryption**: AES-256 provides strong security and is widely trusted in both academic and commercial settings.
-- **SHA-256 for Hashing**: SHA-256 is used for hashing the master passwords due to its resistance to collision and pre-image attacks.
-This ensures that even if two users have the same password, their stored hashes will not reveal this information.
-SHA-256’s one-way nature makes it computationally infeasible to derive the original password from its hash.
-- **Key Derivation Function (KDF)**: A KDF is used to derive the encryption key from the master password.
-This ensures that even if the password is compromised, the encryption key remains unique and securely derived.
-This protects against brute-force and rainbow table attacks.
+- **Argon2id for Hashing**:
+   - Argon2id was chosen for its resistance to brute-force and GPU-based attacks.
+It uses salts, memory-hard functions, and multiple iterations to ensure secure password storage.
+- **PBKDF2 for Key Derivation**: The encryption key is derived using PBKDF2 with a high iteration count (100,000), ensuring that even if the salt is exposed, the key derivation process remains computationally expensive for attackers.

 ### What Does it Protect Against?
 The primary goal of the application is to protect stored passwords against unauthorized access.
 This includes: